Limmen/csle/README.md

 The simulation system implements a MDP/POMDP/Markov Game that can be used to train defender policies using reinforcement learning.
 It exposes an OpenAI-gym interface.

-### Monitoring System
+### Management System

-The monitoring system allows to track the execution of running emulations and their resource consumptions.
+The management system allows to track the execution of running emulations and their resource consumptions.
 It also includes an operations center where emulations can be managed and learned policies can be examines.
-Specifically, the policy examination component of the monitoring system is a component for interactive examination of learned security policies.
+Specifically, the policy examination component of the management system is a component for interactive examination of learned security policies.
 It allows a user to traverse episodes of Markov decision processes in a controlled manner and to track the actions triggered by security policies.
 Similar to a software debugger, a user can continue or or halt an episode at any time step and inspect parameters and probability distributions